onewithhammer/ESP8266-MyWidget-Demo/README.md

 ## mDNS - multicast DNS

 Mulicast DNS allows you to use a local DNS name (mywidget.local) to access the web interface.
-There is no need to know the IP address. mDNS will resolve the IP address for you.
+There is no need to know the local IP address obtained from the WIFI connection. mDNS will resolve the IP address for you.

 Enter the following into browser ``http://mywidget.local``